|

 last week had a total of 17 of their 26 points against the Cowboys coming off

-of takeaways.
 Giants last year played

 against the Falcons at MetLife and the won that game, 30-20.
 Giants